MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star: **Recommendation:** Avoid relying on specific values in `error_description.message` and `error_description.error_type`.
 Update your error handling processes to ensure flexibility in these two fields.

-## **Test the Facade**

-Facade tests can only be conducted in the Production environment.
-A new app version is required for the test, and it is exclusively available internally for Vipps MobilePay (VMP) employees.
-In rare cases, we will provide you with a designated user for testing, but with the requirement that you have clearly considered and planned your test scenarios.

-Preparation:
-- Create a new Payment Point (nyt betalingssted) in  [the MobilePay portal](https://admin.mobilepay.dk).
-Click on the product for which you want to create a new Payment Point in the left menu.
-For example, if you have Subscriptions, click on 'Subscriptions'.
-Fill in the necessary information.
-To enhance clarity, we suggest you name the Payment Point "facade testing."
-This will make it clear, which Payment Point is made for testing the facade, so you don't use the wrong Payment Point by accident.
-Since you are already using Subscriptions in Production, you already have a Payment Point, so that is why it is needed for you to create a new Payment Point, that will get facade traffic.
-A dedicated payment point for facade testing.
-- Inform VMP (the KAM that you have either via email or slack channel) when it's completed.
-- Our developers will initiate a switch.
-- You can start to test.

-How to test:
-- Plan your test scenarios and execute actions that do not require user integration.
-- We do not help you with the test scenarios, as it is up to the merchant (you) which test scenarios need to be tested.
-- If your testing involves user integration, we require you to outline the specific verification steps.
-Once you've outlined the requirements, and if the use case requires user integration, we will schedule a meeting between you and our designated test user.
-As previously mentioned, a new app version is necessary for the test, and it is exclusively available internally for Vipps MobilePay (VMP) employees.
-Therefore, before the scheduled meeting, we need you to provide a step-by-step outline of the verification process.
-Additionally, it is a requirement that you refund any amounts paid by the designated test user during the test

-Important:
-- It’s up to the merchant to decide if they want to test the facade.
-- Testing the facade is not mandatory
-- There are no new features in the facade that end-users will notice
-- Specific test requirements and scenarios must be prepared in advance by the merchant.

-Please note that you are still testing in Production with real money and real users.
-You are responsible for testing the facade.
-Most merchants do not need to test the facade; therefore, it is crucial to exercise caution during the testing process.

 ## **FAQ**